Warren cut off during Sessions debate after criticism

 Democrats complained that Republicans were carrying out selective enforcement of Rule 19, arguing passed controversial comments by Republicans had been overlooked by GOP leaders.
 They also said their hands are tied when it comes to Sessions because they will have no way to express on the floor why they oppose his nomination if doing so would violate Rule 19.

-The clash comes as senators are battling fiercely over President Donald Trump's cabinet appointments.
+The clash comes as senators are battling fiercely over President Donald Trump's Cabinet appointments.
 Sessions is one of eight nominees Democrats sought to defeat.
 But he is now on path to be confirmed Wednesday.

 Warren quickly received sizable support on social media.
 The hashtag #LetLizSpeak blossomed on Twitter, with many people joining Democrats in encouraging Warren's protest.